On geometrically transitive Hopf algebroids: More properties of geometrically transitive Hopf algebroids

-Let $(A,\cH)$ be a flat Hopf algebroid as in the previous subsection and consider its characters groupoid $\mathscr{H}(\Bbbk)=(\cH(\Bbbk),A(\Bbbk))$.
-We have seen in Theorem \ref{thm:A} that $(A,\cH)$ is geometrically transitive if an only if the attached presheaf of groupoids $\mathscr{H}$ is locally transitive, that is, satisfies condition $(ii)$ of that theorem.
-The aim of this subsection is to characterize the transitivity of $\mathscr{H}(\Bbbk)$, as an abstract groupoid, by means of the conjugation between the isotropy Hopf algebras.
-First we introduce the conjugacy notion.
+Let $(A,\cH)$ be a flat Hopf algebroid as in the previous subsection and consider its character groupoid $\mathscr{H}(\Bbbk)=(\cH(\Bbbk),A(\Bbbk))$.
+We have seen in Theorem \ref{thm:A} that $(A,\cH)$ is geometrically transitive if and only if the attached presheaf of groupoids $\mathscr{H}$ is locally transitive, that is, satisfies condition $(ii)$ of that theorem.
+The aim of this subsection is to characterize the transitivity of the groupoid $\mathscr{H}(\Bbbk)$, by means of the conjugation between the isotropy Hopf algebras.
+First we introduce the notion of conjugacy.

 \begin{definition} Let $x, y$ be two objects in $\mathscr{H}(\Bbbk)$.
 We say that \emph{the isotropy Hopf algebras $(\Bbbk_{\Sscript{x}},\cH_{\Sscript{x}})$ and $(\Bbbk_{\Sscript{y}},\cH_{\Sscript{y}})$ are conjugated}, provided there is an isomorphism of Hopf algebras $\Sf{g}:(\Bbbk_{\Sscript{x}},\cH_{\Sscript{x}}) \to (\Bbbk_{\Sscript{y}},\cH_{\Sscript{y}})$ such that the following diagram